 RDFox is an in-memory solution which makes it extremely fast and it can operate at scale and on the fly.
 The powerful reasoning engine is unmatched in power and is the fastest graph based querying system available.
 RDFox represents a novel approach to graph databases and semantic reasoning which has broad applications across various industries.

 The Oxford Semantic team are looking forward to hearing what you think about Version 3!
-To give Version 3 a try head to our website.
-For more information on getting started read our guide.
-To understand the intuitions of knowledge graphs and semantic reasoning read our Towards Data Science article.
-To download a trial license, request one here.
+For more information on getting started with RDFox, check out our guide.
+To understand the intuitions of knowledge graphs and semantic reasoning, give our article a read.